-If the Head of School or senior member of staff judges the situation to be less urgent, e.g. broken bones, the parent will be called so that the child can be taken to the Accident and Emergency department.
+If the head teacher or senior member of staff judges the situation to be less urgent, e.g., broken bones, the parent will be called so that the child can be taken to the Accident and Emergency department.
 If a parent cannot be contacted, two members of staff will take the child to hospital.

-13. Offsite visits and sporting activities
+Educational visits and sporting activities

-We will actively support pupils with medical conditions to participate in offsite visits and sporting activities by being flexible and making reasonable adjustments, unless there is evidence from a clinician such as a GP that this is not possible.
+We will actively support children with medical conditions to participate in offsite visits and sporting activities by being flexible and making reasonable adjustments, unless there is evidence from a clinician such as a GP that this is not possible.

-We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions can be included safely.
-The individual healthcare plan will be updated with specific information required for visits/activities and a copy will be taken on the visit.
+We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that children with medical conditions can be included safely.
+Individual health care plans will be updated with specific information required for visits/activities and a copy will be taken on the visit.
 All staff supervising offsite visits will be made aware of any medical needs and relevant emergency procedures.
-This will involve consultation with parents/carers and relevant healthcare professions and will be informed by our Offsite Visits Policy.
+This will involve consultation with parents/carers and relevant healthcare professions and will be informed by our Educational Visits Policy.

-Staff with the role of administering medicines must have relevant and current training to do so.
-A First Aid qualification does not cover the skills and knowledge required for the administration of medicines.
+Staff with the role of administering specialist support must have relevant and current training to do so.
+A first aid certificate does not constitute appropriate training in supporting children with medical conditions.